Buttons

 tags should be used when navigating between pages, whether external or internal<button>

-tags should be used for actions that don’t affect the page itself- If a button is used within a larger clickable section then the button can be added with a
+- If a button is used within a larger clickable section then the button can be added with a

 span